AlbertoRivadulla/Advent-of-Code/README.md

 # Advent of Code

-A collection of my solutions for problems published each December at [adventofcode.com](https://adventofcode.com).
+A collection of my solutions for problems published each month of December at [adventofcode.com](https://adventofcode.com).